 Risk sub-module Definition Mortality risk The risk of fluctuations related to the mortality rates that are attributable to an increase in mortality rates.
-Longevity risk Potential detrimental effects of any incidental fluctuations related to the mortality rates that are attributable Longevity fisk to a fall in mortality rates.
+Languituriek Potential detrimental effects of any incidental fluctuations related to the mortality rates that are attributable to a fall Longevity risk in mortality rates.
 Disability-morbidity risk The disability-morbidity risk is caused by potential fluctuations related to the invalidity, illness and morbidity rates.
-Lapse risk The risk of fluctuations related to cancellation, termination, extension, capital selection and surrender rates Lapse fisk for insurance policies.
-Expanse rick Potential detrimental effects on account of fluctuations related to the administrative costs of insurance and Expense risk reinsurance contracts.
-Revision risk The revision risk arises from fluctuations related to the revision rates for annuities that are attributable REVISION LISK to changes in the legal framework.
-Catastrophe risk The risk that arises from significant uncertainty in relation to the pricing and the assumptions used to form the Catastropherisk provisions for extreme or extraordinary events.
+Lanca rick The risk of fluctuations related to cancellation, termination, extension, capital selection and surrender rates for Lapse risk insurance policies.
+Evnonco rick Potential detrimental effects on account of fluctuations related to the administrative costs of insurance and Expense risk reinsurance contracts.
+Revision risk The revision risk arises from fluctuations related to the revision rates for annuities that are attributable to changes in REVISION TISK the legal framework.
+Catactrophorick The risk that arises from significant uncertainty in relation to the pricing and the assumptions used to form the Catastrophe risk provisions for extreme or extraordinary events.